• Skip to primary navigation

 For us, deciding between South Tyrolean or Italian cuisine was too challenging so we took turns.
 One of our favorites was South Tyrolean potato ravioli stuffed with rosemary ham on asparagus and “Bozner” sauce.
 Bozner sauce we learned is the kind of down-home kitchen magic South Tyrolean grandmas know by heart.
 It’s a delicious local delicacy made with eggs, mustard, salt, pepper, chives and butter.

 After the second course, we faced even more challenging menu choices.
 Each night Hotel Quelle prepared four main course options.
-Two of which were meat dishes such as Black Angus steak, rack of lamb, pork, veal and duck breast.
+Two of these were meat dishes such as Black Angus steak, rack of lamb, pork, veal and duck breast.
 Seafood and vegetarian dishes like grilled king prawns and potato pumpkin stew comprised the other two.

-We both tried the meat, seafood and vegetarian dishes and found them all to be heavenly from the first bite to last.
+We both tried the meat, seafood and vegetarian dishes and found them all to be heavenly from the first bite to the last.
 But the one whose flavors stole our hearts was the South Tyrolean spinach dumplings (also known as spinatknödel) with Gorgonzola sauce and glazed grapes.

 We’ve savored knödel dishes throughout South Tyrol, but the wonder Hotel Quelle set before us was particularly rich and delicious.
 The drizzled Gorgonzola perfectly infused a creamy, tangy Italian touch into a hearty Tyrolean favorite that was nicely offset by the juicy kiss of the glazed grapes.